thavixt/thavixt/README.md

 }
 ```

-In case you do not use TailwindCSS for your app, you can import the prebuilt styles used by the library directly:
+If you are not using TailwindCSS in your app, you can import the prebuilt styles used by the library directly:

 ```ts
 /* main.tsx */